Predictive complexity of quantum subsystems: Results: Predictive complexity of the Heisenberg model

 However, for $\rho'_A$, it is possible for the off-diagonal elements to be non-zero, because one- and two-magnon states can be lumped together in the same equivalence class.
 This allows the argument given above to be evaded.
 Indeed, for this particular calculation, this is the reason that the predictive complexity is different from the standard entanglement entropy at all.
 The off-diagonal elements can be worked out along the lines of eq.~\eqref{eq:offdiag1}.
 Applying this, we can calculate the off-diagonal elements in terms of the wavefunction elements defined in eq.~\eqref{eq:def_b}:

 These non-zero off-diagonal elements affect the eigenvalues of $\rho'_A$, and thus also affect its von Neumann entropy.
 We identify the latter as the predictive complexity of the subsytem $A$.
-We present numerical calculations and analysis of this quantity for the 32-site Heisenberg model in the main part of the paper.
+We present numerical calculations and analysis of this quantity for the 32-site Heisenberg model, which we obtained using the above formulas, implemented in Mathematica ver.~13.1 (code available upon reasonable request).
 We note that the phase factors in lines three and four of eq.~\eqref{eq:offdiag3} do not affect the eigenvalues of the two-by-two density matrix $\rho'_A$, so they do not need to be calculated to just get the predictive complexity.
 This significantly speeds up the calculation.